 - PowerPoint 2.0 was announced with Windows 3.0 in 1990.
 It was the first version available for Windows.

 - PowerPoint 3.0, announced with Windows 3.1 in 1992

 - PowerPoint 4.0, launched in 1994

-- PowerPoint 7.0, also known as PowerPoint 95, launched in 1995
+- PowerPoint 7.0, also known as PowerPoint 95, was launched in 1995

-- PowerPoint 8.0, also known as PowerPoint 97, launched in 1997
+- PowerPoint 8.0, also known as PowerPoint 97, was released in 1997

 - PowerPoint 9.0, also known as PowerPoint 2000, launched in 1999

 - PowerPoint 10.0, also known as PowerPoint XP, launched in 2001

 - PowerPoint 11.0, also known as PowerPoint 2003, was released in 2003